Fluxitude/guidant/.roo/rules/ai_providers.md

 ---
-description: Guidelines for managing Task Master AI providers and models.
+description: Guidelines for managing Guidant AI providers and models.
 globs:
 alwaysApply: false
 ---
-# Task Master AI Provider Management
+# Guidant AI Provider Management

-This rule guides AI assistants on how to view, configure, and interact with the different AI providers and models supported by Task Master.
+This rule guides AI assistants on how to view, configure, and interact with the different AI providers and models supported by Guidant.
 For internal implementation details of the service layer, see [`ai_services.md`](mdc:.roo/rules/ai_services.md).

 -   **Primary Interaction:**
-    -   Use the `models` MCP tool or the `task-master models` CLI command to manage AI configurations.
+    -   Use the `models` MCP tool or the `guidant models` CLI command to manage AI configurations.
 See [`taskmaster.md`](mdc:.roo/rules/taskmaster.md) for detailed command/tool usage.

 -   **Configuration Roles:**
-    -   Task Master uses three roles for AI models:
+    -   Guidant uses three roles for AI models:
         -   `main`: Primary model for general tasks (generation, updates).
         -   `research`: Model used when the `--research` flag or `research: true` parameter is used (typically models with web access or specialized knowledge).
         -   `fallback`: Model used if the primary (`main`) model fails.